CIS-566-Fall-2022/final-project/README.md

 ## Post Mortem

 ### How did your project go overall?
+Overall, the project goes well, the combination between all the components works well.
+The movement of the ground, the growth of the plants, the weather system.
+We finished three parts separately and finally merged and dealt with the interaction between different parts together.

 ### Did you accomplish your goal?

 ### Do you have pivot?

 # Milestone 2